Learn how to plant in vintage galvanized garden tub planters of any kind. Here are simple steps to planting in washtubs, old buckets and even troughs.

 More Flower Gardening Posts

-There are so many pieces that you can combine to create a visual height in the garden.
+There are so many pieces that you can combine to create a visual height using vintage garden tub galvanized planters.
 When I plant in the flower garden, I try to add a variety of elements at different heights.
 This helps to create a visual interest and keeps the eyes moving.

-The above pieces were two separate things that I brought together by simply placing one on top of the other.
-I used landscape fabric on the inside of the top piece to hold dirt and yet still provide water drainage.
+Sometimes, I like to take two separate galvanized pieces, and create one garden planter.
+In the photo below, I used landscape fabric on the inside of the top piece to hold dirt and yet still provide water drainage.
 I then added the dirt and plants.

 I have had great success with planting Hostas in containers.
 We are located in Missouri and each year they return after the winter season.
 There is such a wide assortment of Hostas and each one is different which means that they add a great visual interest to the flower garden.